Bookmark and Share

 We do NOT have paid employees like many big rescues.
 (Please do your research as some rescues pay a large amount of donations does NOT go to help animals but pay the volunteers salaries!)
 All our donations and fees go directly to our homeless animals.

 Doberman Pinschers are a breed with some of the highest medical cost per year due to the many health issues of this breed.
 Please research these diseases and genetic issues before you get a Doberman.
 Medical insurance is highly encouraged should you decide to adopt a Doberman!
+Before deciding to adopt, consider the cost of owning an animal.
+You will incur yearly vet expenses, food, toys, training cost and more.

 If you decide to buy a Doberman puppy from a breeder, we would be happy to make a breeder referral as we know from many years experience, which breeders take their dogs back and which breeders dogs end up in rescue.
 Good breeders always take back their dogs!
 Click here on how to detect a good breeder from a back yard breeder puppy mill.

 What do you get with the adoption fee when you adopt?
+The adoption fee is not a donation.
 All of our dogs are micro-chipped, current on rabies, distemper, on heart worm and flea/tick, spayed and neutered prior to adoption.
 With the exception of puppies in which we allow adopters to wait till they are 6 months old to spay and neuter.
 Post adoption all vet cares are required to be completed by new owners.
 NOTE: At times vaccines will expire near or around the adoption date and become the responsibility of the new owner post adoption.
 While we try to make sure all is current some circumstances beyond our control may occur such as the adoption is expedited, fosters are unable to get them into the vet prior to adoption, or date that vets can see animals may not be available for weeks or months prior to adoption.
 In these cases the expired vet cares will be the responsibility of the new owners.
 We do require you keep your new pet on heartworm preventative and have your vet meet your dog when they are well.
 This should be set up with your vet right after adopting!

 Adopters must agree that all our adopted dogs are kept current on vaccines, are kept on monthly heart worm preventative, flea and tick preventative and get yearly check ups after adoption.